 Continue this process for upper legs, groin, backside, lower legs, and then do the feet separately.
 Taking time to do the job right will help you get as clean as possible.

 Good Disposable Wipes

-Instead of grabbing the dollar-store knock off-brand, you need decent baby wipes.
-Whether you also use them for a small child or not, the chemicals included in many brands are just bad news for skin.
+Instead of grabbing the dollar-store knock-off-brand, you need decent baby wipes.
+Whether you also use them for a small child or not, the chemicals included in many brands are just bad news for the skin.
 There’s no point in removing dirt if you’re just trading it for a toxic film on your body.

 I strongly suggest The Honest Company’s Hypoallergenic Baby Wipes from Amazon.
 Skip the potential trouble from unknown ‘cheapie’ brands and stick to a company that prides itself on the purity of the ingredients.
 You’ll be pleased with these dermatologist-tested wipes.
 Plus, they’re not processed with chlorine, which is hard to find.
 Click here to learn more about Honest Wipes.

 Why wipe from top to bottom?
 As long as the baby wipes get you clean, surely it can’t be such a big deal, right?
 Regrettably, it does matter.